 Children who are quite intelligent can have difficulty with rote memorization.
-Yet, since that memorization is what is tested and perceived by students as valued, they develop the belief that their failure to sustain attention in class or to get high grades on rote memory tests means they are unintelligent and don't have the ability to succeed.
+Yet, since that memorization is what is tested and therefore perceived by students as valued, they develop the belief that their failure to sustain attention in class or to get high grades on rote memory tests means they are unintelligent and don't have the ability to succeed.
 That mindset is not only inaccurate, but when taken on by your child, means the positive effort-to-goal neural patterning becomes more difficult develop.Preheat Your Child's Memory Networks

 Ask Questions: You'll further preheat the memory links to connect their interest to school work when you ask your children questions that help them personally connect these stories, past experiences, possessions, or their interests to the current or upcoming school topics.
 Stimulate curiosity in your children so they want to discover answers and solve problems.
-Their brains are attentive because they are personally interested in the answer to the question.
+Their brains remain attentive because they are personally interested in the answer to the question.

 Stimulate curiosity in your children related to school topics and then work with them as they learn how to discover answers to their curiosity-motivated questions.
 You will not only be increasing positive school topic connections, but also help them develop critical thinking skills and other frontal lobe executive functions as they analyze information (from their memories, books, the internet, and from you) to answer their questions.
 Their brains are attentive because their curiosity generated their question.
 As they learn to focus attention on and evaluate which information is pertinent to answer their questions, they build their highest thinking skills such as analyzing, organizing, and prioritizing.

 Thanks to your connecting school topics with their interest by engaging their curiosity, their brains get a jump start on information processing skills that will promote success in academic, social and emotional challenges and opportunities throughout their lives.
 When children are motivated by curiosity and interest to ask and then find answers to questions, their brains build skills of prediction, deduction, expanded thinking, analysis, and the ability to distinguish fact from opinion, make judgments, and support their own opinions or ethical beliefs.
-These are pretty great side benefits from promoting your child's curiosity about school topics and reducing school negativity.
+These are rather nifty side benefits from promoting your child's curiosity about school topics and reducing school negativity.